bbnogaia/bbnogaia/README.md

 ## Fun facts about me :p
 I really enjoy watching football (yes the one you play with feet and that's definitely not soccer) and i'm currently working on a web application for amateur football teams!!
-I also like anime and taking pictures ;)
+I also like anime, black cats and taking pictures ;)